Alireza-Rajabzadeh/curlReq/README.md

     $request->errors; // get error if exist
     $request->error_number ; get error number if exis

-Or you can get all this in one array by call responseInArray() ;
+Or you can get all in one array by call responseInArray() ;

     $request->responseInArray;